edneville/please/please.ini.md

 : require a reason for execution/edit.
 If reason is **true** then any reason will satisfy.
 Any string other than **true** or **false** will be treated as a regex match.
 Defaults to false

 **token_timeout=[number]**
-: length of timeout for token authentication in whole seconds
+: length of timeout for token authentication in whole seconds (default 600)

 **syslog=[true|false]**
 : log this activity to syslog, defaults to true